taebow/fastapi-simple-login/README.md

 **Authorization header**

-'Authorization" header == "Bearer \<token returned by login\>"

-## Additional info on implementation

-- Password is currently stored on its own in the database, no hash.
+- Authorization: Bearer "token returned by `/login`\"

+**Additional implementation details**

+Use Postgresql `pgcrypto` and `uuid-oss` extensions for password hashes and uuid columns.

+- Password hashes are managed / checked in database.
+- Primary keys are generated using `uuid-oss extension`.

 [travis-ci]: https://travis-ci.org/github/thibautfrain/fastapi-simple-login